Skip to content

 Wave-Making Resistance

 Rw ∝ V⁴ (at low-to-medium Froude Numbers) Wave-making resistance increases roughly with the fourth power of speed in displacement mode.
-This is why small improvements in hull form have outsized benefits at higher speeds – and why reducing bow volume pays dividends exponentially.
+This is why small improvements in hull form have big benefits at higher speeds – and why reducing bow volume pays dividends.

 Pitch Gyradius & Seakeeping

 T_pitch = 2π × √(Iy / (Δ × GM_L)) T_pitch = natural pitching period.
 Iy = mass moment of inertia in pitch. Δ = displacement.
 GM_L = longitudinal metacentric height.
-Reducing Iy (by pulling weight toward amidships) raises pitch period and reduces violent hobby-horsing responses to wave encounter frequencies.
+Reducing Iy (by pulling weight toward amidships) raises the pitch period and reduces hobby-horsing.

 Summary – Four Bows, Four Philosophies

-Here’s how the four bow types stack up across the most relevant criteria for catamaran owners and enthusiasts:
+Here’s how the four bow types stack up across key criteria for catamaran owner:

 Bow Type Upwind Speed Comfort in Chop Accommodation Ideal For